 It's virtually impossible to find a brand which is not a Chinese import.
 At least make sure they're non-GMO certified, and not dried by microwave.
 Freeze dried is best.

-This is one brand which has good reviews.
-For legal reasons, I can't actively promote buying dried mealworms for chickens in the UK.
+This is one brand which has good reviews and is produced in the US.
+For legal reasons, I can't actively promote buying dried mealworms for chickens in the UK or EU.

 A lot of "facts" you'll find on the internet are often people's individual views, based on inaccurate information repeated from poor quality sources.